 - Hair-Trigger Temper: His anger issues are his defining characteristic.
 The novel's Signature Line "His single-minded purpose.
 His unending fury." is a description of him.

-- Lower-Class Lout He is described as a poor, dirty-looking man.
+- Lower-Class Lout: He comes from an impoverished background and even in the present is described as a poor, dirty-looking man.

 - Offing the Offspring: It's revealed that LeBay may have sacrificed his choking daughter to Christine.

 - Politically Incorrect Villain: He's shown to be a racist during his conversation with Dennis and Arnie, freely using the n-word and saying "black radicals" are part of what's wrong with the world.
 He also disdains colleges because he assumes they're filled with people sympathetic towards black people's issues.